Cuiym715/Megatron-LM/README.md

 ## SlimPipe

 *SlimPipe* is a fine-grained pipeline parallelism that employs uniform sequence slicing coupled with 1F1B schedule.
-It is equipped with a sophisticated workload redistribution technique to balance the computation.
-As a result, SlimPipe reduces the pipeline bubbbles and memory overhead simultaneously.
+It utilizes a sophisticated workload redistribution technique to balance the computation of sliced causal attention.
+As a result, SlimPipe reduces the pipeline bubbbles and memory overhead simultaneously, making it substantially efficient when training long-context LLMs.

-### Examples:
+### Examples
 [examples/sc25slimpipe/](examples/sc25slimpipe/)

 ### Paper